-Spectacled caiman from the exotic pet trade were first reported from canals at the Homestead Air Force Base as early as 1960 (Ellis 1980).
-Currently, their range includes parts of Miami-Dade and Monroe counties with most records located in Homestead, Florida City, along US-41 (including the northern part of ENP), and along Loop Road in BCNP (Figure 7-34).
-Spectacled caiman have been captured or observed in Southwest Ranches and Everglades Holiday Park in Broward County, as well as one in Palm Beach County suggesting that the original population may have spread northward or that other introductions have occurred.
-In Florida, spectacled caiman are most commonly encountered in ditches, canals, and disturbed wetlands but are occasionally found in relatively undisturbed marshes.
-A small population of caimans has recently been discovered within the footprint of the Biscayne Bay Wetlands Complex near the L-31 canal between 268th and 320th streets.
+Spectacled caimans from the exotic pet trade were first reported from canals at the Homestead Air Force Base as early as 1960 (Ellis 1980).
+Currently, their range includes parts of Miami-Dade and Monroe counties with most records located in Homestead, Florida City, along US-41 (including the northern part of ENP), and along Loop Road in BCNP (Figure 7-38).
+Spectacled caimans have been captured or observed in Southwest Ranches and Everglades Holiday Park in Broward County as well as one in Palm Beach County, suggesting that the original population may have spread northward or that other introductions have occurred.
+In Florida, spectacled caimans are most commonly encountered in ditches, canals, and disturbed wetlands but are occasionally found in relatively undisturbed marshes.
+A small population of caimans recently was discovered within the footprint of the Biscayne Bay Wetlands Complex near the L-31 canal between 268th and 320th streets.
 Increased freshwater flow may encourage that population to expand into Biscayne National Park.
-Eradication is possible if immediate action is taken.
+Efforts by FWC, SFWMD, and UF have resulted in the removal of 97 caimans since 2011.
+Eradication may be possible if immediate action is taken.